 Frequently Asked Questions

 Still have a few unanswered questions about surcharging?
-We’ve compiled the questions we’re most commonly asked by small business owners.
+We’ve compiled the questions we’re most commonly asked by business owners.

 Can I choose when to apply surcharging?